 High stock prices do present more risk than, say, in 2008, when the stock market was at fair value.
 High stock prices also exasperate the problem with a stock-centric retirement portfolio.
 If the market drops and you withdraw principal as income, that money is no longer in your portfolio when the market rebounds.

-The financial services industry has adapted to this low-interest rate environment
+The financial services industry has adapted to this low-interest-rate environment

 It has done so by building products for it, some of which provide you with income guarantees.
-But they come with restrictions on withdrawing your principal, as well as somewhat confusing terms and conditions.
+However, they come with restrictions on withdrawing your principal, as well as somewhat confusing terms and conditions.

-Other products offer a higher yield but no guarantees of how much of the money you invested you will get back.
+Other products offer higher yield but no guarantees of how much of the money you invested you will get back.
 Plus, many of them lack daily pricing, making it impossible to know the value of your account on any given day.